 - Kid-Appeal Character: A subversion.
 The series isn't aimed at kids in the first place, but if it was, he'd be one since he ticks most of the boxes.

 - Kid Samurai: Deconstructed.
 Due to the cynical tendencies of the series, it is clearly implied that Isidro would make little impression on the battlefield due to his size and lack of skills.
 To be fair, Guts' tutelage is beginning to pay off.

-- Mouthy Kid: At first towards everyone in the party.
-But after some tutelage from Guts and more exposition to the reality of battle, he gets much more respectful of Guts' advice and commands.
-But he still mouthes off to people he doesn't know.
+- Mouthy Kid: Acts like a smartass towards everyone else in the party.
+But after some tutelage from Guts and more exposition to the reality of battle, he mellows out considerably, becoming more respectful and attentive to Guts' advice and commands.
+He still mouths off to people he doesn't know, though...

 - No Indoor Voice: The kid with the mouth has a very loud one at that.
 Was lampshaded here.

 - Nose Bleed: Tends to suffer nosebleeds as a result of sexual arousal, with a particularly amusing one being when he first met Isma and her attempts to patch the cut on his head only led to his nose gushing from seeing her chest.

 - One-Hit Kill: His enchanted dagger is so ridiculously hot that anything it stabs will be instantly cooked from the inside out.
 His combat technique basically consists of using his much more ordinary sword to create an opening so that he can end the fight with a single stab.

 - Overshadowed by Awesome: He felt like this when Schierke entered the party.
 Everyone immediately recognized her powers and followed her lead, while he struggled to be taken seriously even though he was there first.
 Over time he manages to find his place and feel less insecurity.